acumos/acumos-onnx-client/docs/tutorial/index.rst

 **session** : The on-boarding model push API URL, available in Acumos GUI in the ON-BOARDING MODEL page.

-To on-board, by CLI, the super_resolution model in Acumos platform with micro-service activation, use the following command line :
+To on-board, by CLI, the super_resolution_zoo model in Acumos platform with micro-service activation, use the following command line :